Jason Watts Drum Teacher, Vocal Instructor

 From Ottawa, Jason Watts is a talented musician with an incredible sense of rhythm.
-With more than 15 years of experience, Jay is an accomplished drummer.
-He actually started as a DJ as a teenager and shortly after that turned his attention to percussion.
+With more than 20 years of experience, he is an accomplished drummer, singer, producer and musician.
+He actually started as a DJ as a teenager and shortly after that turned his attention to drums and percussion.
 From rock to pop, blues to metal, he has played it all.
-As a member of various bands throughout the years, in support of multiple full-length albums, Jay has toured from southern Ontario to Halifax and continues to tour from small dive bars to festival stages.
-He has played over 1,200 shows and counting!
-Oh, the stories!
+As a member of various bands throughout the years, in support of multiple full-length albums, Jay has toured around the world from as far away as Australia, to Orlando, Iqaluit and Victoria, British Columbia.
+With over 1300 shows under his belt, from tiny dive bars to huge festival stages, he has played every kind of show you can imagine.
 Jay has had the pleasure of working with some really cool people over the years, like producers Jordan Zadorozny (Sam Roberts, Blinker the Star, Hole, Melissa Auf Der Maur) and Terry Brown (Rush).
 He has shared the stage with great musical acts like Blue Rodeo, Mother-Mother, 3 Days Grace, Alan Frew (Glass Tiger), Thornely, Default, Matt Mays and El Torpedo, Ill Scarlet and Amanda Rheaume, just to name a few.
-His current band, Hearts Mines, has been playing in Ottawa and southern Ontario for the last four years.
-This most recently includes the 2013 Ottawa Bluesfest, the 2012 H.O.P.E.
-Volleyball Summerfest and 2012 LiVE 88.5 BIG Money Shot finals, where they finished as the runner-up.
-Jay gets his inspiration from such legendary drummers as Buddy Rich, Dave Grohl, Phil Collins, Carter Beauford and Travis Barker.
-Jay's showmanship, energy and inner metronome make him a great drummer.
-His love of people, passion for music and life make him a great musician.
+Currently, Jay plays in an internationally renowned band called Twin Flames, an indigenous indie rock husband and wife duo from Ottawa.
+Jay is also the drummer and back-up vocalist for Ottawa’s hottest high energy cover band, Bytown Lights.
+He is also a member of Ottawa’s now dormant Hearts and Mines.
+He gets his inspiration from such legendary drummers as Buddy Rich, Dave Grohl, Phil Collins, Carter Beauford and Travis Barker.
+Jay's showmanship, energy and rock solid inner metronome make him a fantastic drummer.
+His love of people, passion for music and life make him a great musician and a wonderful teacher.
+He is a drum teacher, vocal instructor and show director at School of Rock Orleans.

 Troy Huizinga Guitar Teacher, Drum Teacher, Singing Teacher, Bass Guitar Teacher, Piano Teacher